Person of the Year nominations due Friday

 Include in your nomination specifics about why you admire the person, their impact on the community during 2021 and past contributions.
 Make sure to include contact information for yourself and the nominee.

-The community Person of the Year will be selected by the editorial board of The Herald Bulletin and will be announced in the Jan.
-1 edition.
+The community Person of the Year will be selected by the editorial board of The Herald Bulletin and announced in the Saturday, Jan.
+1, edition.

 Commented